 The Torah—the first five books of the Bible—has a public relations problem.
 Radio host and Torah teacher Dennis Prager aims to fix it.
 Does he succeed?

-His commentary The Rational Bible: Exodus: God, Slavery, and Freedom is the first in the series on future ones on the Torah.
+His commentary The Rational Bible: Exodus: God, Slavery, and Freedom is the first in the series on the Torah.

 This review is extra-long because the topic is so crucial.